 Here’s another story.
 Nick Ut is a Los Angeles-based photographer for the Associated Press who in the 1960s and 1970s captured the horror of the Vietnam War.
-He is best known for the photograph he named “Terrible War” but which is better known as “Napalm Girl.”
-The striking photo depicts a young girl, completely nude, running with several other children away from their village, which has just been bombed.
-Since the release of this photograph, Nick received numerous awards, including the coveted Pulitzer Prize at age 19.
+He is best known for the photograph he named “Terrible War,” but which is better known as “Napalm Girl.”
+The striking photo depicts a young girl, nude, running with other children away from their bombed-out village.
+Since the photo’s release, Nick received numerous awards, including the coveted Pulitzer Prize at age 19.

-Ut’s older brother was also an AP photographer but was killed during the war.
-Nick wanted to follow in his brother’s footsteps as a photographer, showing people just how horrible a war is.
-The pictures that he took during the Vietnam War, especially “Napalm Girl,” were for the purpose of trying to stop the war.
+Ut’s older brother was also an AP photographer, but was killed during the war.
+Nick wanted to follow in his brother’s footsteps as a photographer, showing people just how horrible war is.
+The photos he took during the war, especially “Napalm Girl,” were for the purpose of trying to stop the war.

 When you’re a young man, when you are single – I don’t worry about anything.
 I say, ‘I die, I die’, that’s why I keep shooting.
 If I’m married, I don’t think I would ever go to war.
 Because you’re married, you have children … you want to see your kids.
 That’s why I say, ‘Oh, I’m single.
 Even if I die, so what?’
 You die anyways one day.
 That’s why I keep going out to shoot.
 So I got shot many times and I worry that I die many times. … But I prayed all the time, and I thought about my brother.